mozilla/glean.js/samples/qt/python/README.md

-# Glean.js - Qt/QML app sample
+# Glean.js - Python Qt/QML app sample

 This sample contains a Qt/QML app that will initialize Glean.js when opened.